-Over 40 years since it first appeared on the big screen and Fahrenheit 451 is perhaps more relevant today than at any other time in its history.
+Over 50 years since it first appeared on the big screen and Fahrenheit 451 is perhaps more relevant today than at any other time in its history.

 Adapted from a Ray Bradbury novel, directed by François Truffaut and starring Julie Christie, it was almost impossible for Fahrenheit 451 to fail – but with a lukewarm reception on its launch and modest box office business, it wasn’t exactly a roaring success for Universal.
 Don’t let that put you off, it’s a great film.

 On his commute home one day, he becomes engaged in conversation with Clarisse (also Julie Christie), developing a friendship for her whilst at the same time developing a secret interest in books.
-Over time that friendship blossoms as does the interest in book – as his relationship with his wife and his commitment to his job goes in decline.
-It’s only a matter of time before he’s found out – will he give up the books or give up his life?
+Over time that friendship blossoms as does the interest in books – as his relationship with his wife and his commitment to his job go in decline.
+It’s only a matter of time before he’s found out.
+Will he give up the books or give up his life?

-Purely as background viewing it’s a winner, but throw in that prophetic tale and it’s a much underrated cult classic.
-Ok, it might be a little slow, the ending is a little contrived and the special effects are laughable, but it’s a film you’ll go back to over and over again – and each time you do, you just might see a little more of the modern world in it.
-Under £5 at Amazon too – bargain!
+Purely as background viewing it’s a winner, but throw in that prophetic tale and it’s a much-underrated cult classic.
+Ok, it might be a little slow, the ending is a little contrived and the special effects are almost laughable, but it’s a film you’ll go back to over and over again – and each time you do, you just might see a little more of the modern world in it.

 Under £5 on DVD at Amazon too – although it’s a bit pricier on Blu-ray.
 Also, check out the various streaming services.
 This is the kind of movie that might pop up on there too.

 Also, if you want to know where the housing was located, that was the Edgcumbe Park estate in Crowthorne, Berkshire.
 Most of the houses are pretty much as they were, so if you want to move there, you can do just that.

 You can find out more about the houses here.

 Trailer below too..